jakubjereczek/js-randomstring/README.md

-﻿# randomString
+# js-randomstring
- a simple script to generate random string in JavaScript
+A simple script to generate random string in JavaScript

+## Technologies
+JavaScript

+## General info
+Project made as part of JavaScript language learning.